 Cloud formation involves a complex chain of processes by which precipitation occurs leading to a wide variety of cloud types that impact weather and climate in a multitude of ways.
 AOS will gather data at each step of cloud formation and evolution and give insights at processes that up to now have not been possible with existing space measurements.
 These measurements will improve our understanding of how clouds and the tiny suspended particles known as aerosols interact.

-- AOS will provide measurements of cloud formation and precipitation development not only from spaceborne satellites, but also from aircraft, weather balloons, ground stations and other suborbital platforms.
+- AOS will provide measurements of cloud formation and precipitation from space, in the air, and from the ground.
+Aircraft, weather balloons and other platforms will collect data in the air.

 - Radiation from the sun heats up water and land surfaces.
 The warm air - updrafts - carry water vapor and aerosols higher in the atmosphere.

-- AOS will gather data on the rising and sinking motions in clouds at each step of cloud development and provide information on how the behavior of the cloud can change based on the amount and type of aerosols.
+- AOS will gather data at each step of cloud formation.
+The behavior of the cloud can also change based on the amount and type of aerosols leading to more extreme weather.

 What's Up With Aerosols and Clouds?